leopi99/AcServerManagerX/README.md

 - English
 - Italian

 Want to add your language?
-Clone the repository, create the file yourCountryCode.json inside the directory assets/translations, copy the content of another file and translate it; then run this command: `flutter pub run easy_localization:generate -S assets/translations -O lib/generated-translations`, copy the fluent_localizations_delegate_it.dart (inside the lib/common/custom_delegates folder) and translate it (remember to change the supported locale).
+Clone the repository, create the file yourCountryCode.json inside the directory assets/translations, copy the content of another file and translate it; then run this command: `flutter pub run easy_localization:generate -S assets/translations -O lib/generated-translations`, copy the fluent_localizations_delegate_it.dart (inside the lib/common/custom_delegates folder) or the DefaultFluentLocalizations inside the localization.dart file and translate it (remember to change the supported locale).

+Feel free to ask for new feature that you find interesting and/or contribute to the project.